Bishop, Diocese of the Carolinas & Rector, St. Andrew’s Church

 Assistant to the Rector

 I was born in the great steel city of Pittsburgh Pa.
 After attending Grove City College I moved south following the Lord to work with young people outside of Myrtle Beach.
-I married the love of my life in `05 and we have two beautiful daughters, two energetic dogs, and I love living in and serving the people of Park Circle.
-It is an honor to see the gospel change lives across our city by the power and presence of Jesus Christ.
+I married the love of my life, Lisa, in `05 and we have two beautiful daughters, two energetic dogs, and I love living in and serving the people of Park Circle.
+It is an honor to see the Gospel change lives across our city by the power and presence of Jesus Christ.
 Often you can find me in a book, on a surfboard, or with a fly rod in hand.

 Chief Operating Officer